 If you have a family doctor, we recommend that you go for a follow up 4 to 6 weeks after the procedure.
-We will give you a form to be filled out by the doctor that you see.
+We will give you a form that you can give to your doctor during the follow-up appointment.

 If you do not have a family doctor or if you do not want to talk to him or her about your abortion, you can schedule a checkup here at the Clinique des femmes 4 to 6 weeks after the procedure.
 Call us 1 week after your abortion to make the appointment.